SofianM17/data-scraper-refactor-a1/readme.md

 To enter a console argument, use the command `--args="arg1 arg2 ..."` For example, to provide an argument of 20000 for the principal, execute the command `./gradlew runApp --args="20000"`

+To run JUnit test, run the command `./gradlew test`